-Sayed Mehran Sharafi, Jean‐Philippe Sylvestre, Claudia Chevrefils, Jean‐Paul Soucy, Sylvain Beaulieu, Tharick A. Pascoal, Jean Daniel Arbour, Marc‐André Rhéaume, Alain Robillard, Céline Chayer, Pedro Rosa‐Neto, Sulantha S. Mathotaarachchi, Ziad S. Nasreddine, Serge Gauthier et Frédéric Lesage
+Sayed Mehran Sharafi, Jean‐Philippe Sylvestre, Claudia Chevrefils, Jean‐Paul Soucy, Sylvain Beaulieu, Tharick A. Pascoal, Jean Daniel Arbour, Marc‐André Rhéaume, Alain Robillard, Céline Chayer, Pedro Rosa‐Neto, Sulantha S. Mathotaarachchi, Ziad S. Nasreddine, Serge Gauthier and Frédéric Lesage

-Article de revue (2019)
+Article (2019)

 |